 15. Chicken Jerky Dog Treats b

-Chicken is a low fat, high protein source of food, perfect for humans, and dogs too.
-To make jerky, cut the chicken breast into strips and dehydrate them in an oven for at least two hours.
+Chicken is a low-fat, high protein source of food, perfect for humans, and dogs too.
+To make jerky, on a baking sheet, cut the chicken breast into strips and dehydrate them in an oven for at least two hours.
 The dehydrated meat can last up to a fortnight in airtight containers.
-You can spice your chicken with dog-approved spices for extra flavor and nutrients.
+You can spice your chicken with dog-approved spices, and artificial sweeteners for extra flavor and nutrients.

 You only need one ingredient for chicken jerky dog treats: chicken breasts.
 Easy peasy!